monax/aspen-sdk/sdk/README.md

 async function main(): Promise<void> {
-  // Assume that a CollectionContract has be instantiated and loaded const contract = new CollectionContract(provider, collectionAddress);
+  // Assume that a CollectionContract has be instantiated and loaded const contract = await CollectionContract.from(provider, collectionAddress);
-  await contract.load();
-  // Access the issuance feature and determine if it is supported const isSupported: boolean = contract.issuance.supported;
+  // Access the conditions feature and determine if it is supported const isSupported: boolean = contract.conditions.supported;
   // If the collection is an ERC721 then tokenId should be null (the tokenId will be dynamically allocated on calim),
   // otherwise for ERC1155 it must be specified const tokenId = 0;
   if (isSupported) {
-    // Get the current claim conditions (needed in order to claim). const conditions = await contract.issuance.getActiveClaimConditions(tokenId);
+    // Get the current claim conditions (needed in order to claim). const conditions = await contract.conditions.getState(receiver, tokenId);
+    if (conditions.claimState !== 'ok') {
+      throw new Error(`Not okay to mint based on user restrictions and claim phase`);
     }

     // Use the metadata feature to access the tokenURI const tokenUri = await contract.metadata.getTokenUri(tokenId);
     // Accept agreement terms (if/when enabled on the contract) by passing a signer for the acceptee await contract.agreements.acceptTerms(signer);

-  // Claim (mint) a token be calling the NFT contract ( contract.issuance.claim(
+    // Claim (mint) a token be calling the NFT contract ( contract.claims.claim(
       // An ether.js signer
       signer,
+      {
         // The receipient of the token
         receiver,
         // The tokenId if the contract is an ERC1155 null/ignored otherwise tokenId,
         // The quantity of tokens to claim if ERC721 then a run of tokenIds will be issued, if ERC1155 then the recipients
         // balance will increase by quantity
         quantity,
         // The remaining fields must match those specified by the conditions in the active claim phase
         // An ERC20 token contract address if payment is in ERC20 or the constant NATIVE_TOKEN
         // (0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE) to indicate payment in native eth/matic
-    currency || NATIVE_TOKEN,
+        currency: conditions.currency,
         // The price of the token
-    pricePerToken,
-    merkleProof,
-    proofMaxQuantity,
+        pricePerToken: conditions.pricePerToken,
+        // allowlist proofs
+        proofs: conditions.allowlistStatus.proofs,
+        proofMaxQuantityPerTransaction: conditions.allowlistStatus.proofMaxQuantityPerTransaction,
+      },
     );
+  }
 }
 ```